adamsoliev/bearblog/database_storage/blogpost.md

 SPDK bypasses the kernel entirely by mapping the NVMe driver’s queues into user space.
 The application issues commands directly to the device driver, avoiding interrupts and system calls altogether.

+## <a id="conclusion" href="#conclusion">Conclusion</a>

+Like everything in systems, storage engines are a set of trade-offs.
+I have covered some factors affecting these trade-offs while omitting others (eg the effect of public cloud hardware[^17]).
+Ultimately, a storage engine is designed for a particular workload, targeting a specific balance of the write, read, and space amplification trifecta.

 ## <a id="references" href="#table-of-contents">References</a>

 [^1]: Bayer, Rudolf, and Edward McCreight.
 "Organization and maintenance of large ordered indices."